RosyMapleMoth/Sonic-SpeedTest/README.md

 # Auto network speed test

-This application is intedend for use to by Sonic internet installers to automatically do network tests and take photos of
+This application is intedend for use to by Sonic internet installers to automatically do network tests and take photos of said tests.

 ## Getting Started